russellbomer/quarry/docs/archive/ARCHITECTURE.md

 ### Framework Detection Performance

-Foundry's framework detection is highly optimized for production use:
+Quarry's framework detection is highly optimized for production use:

 ```
 Average Performance (measured on test fixtures):